Scheduled at 2:15pm in Westminster I on Thursday, November 15 (2018).#17356

 - Analysis of "alternative formats" suggests patterns about student downloads that can inform course design.

-Administrative/Campus Policy, Alternate Format, Assistive Technology, eBooks, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Uncategorized
+Accessible Course Design, Administrative/Campus Policy, Alternate Format, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized

 John is passionate about supporting teachers adopt new technologies and inclusive pedagogy in their classroom practice.
 Prior to joining the Blackboard Ally team, he worked on his PhD in Education and New Media at the University of California Berkeley, where he designed, taught, and researched online learning courses focused on collaborative learning, multimodal literacy, and Universal Design for Learning.
 He did his Masters degree in Education and spent 4 years as a Special Education teacher in New York City public schools, specializing in technology-mediated literacy and learning.